An IVA wrecks your credit record for six years – or until your IVA finishes if this is longer than six years.

 If the creditor replies saying they don’t know anything about your IVA, tell your IVA firm.

-Creditor doesn’t mark balance as zero when your IVA is completed
+If a creditor doesn’t mark balance as zero when your IVA is completed

 If the default date for the debt is on or before the date your IVA started, as it should be, the debt is going to disappear from your credit record six years after that date.
 If this is just a few months, your file will clear itself then so it’s probably not worth bothering with this.